webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 <div class="webgpu_center"><img src="resources/vertices-non-indexed.svg" style="width: 400px"></div>

-Now instead, we'll only create 4 but then use indices to use those 4 vertices 6 times by telling WebGPU to draw indices in this order
+Now instead, we'll only create 4 but then use indices to use those 4 vertices 6 times by telling WebGPU to draw indices in this order:

 ```
 0, 1, 2, 2, 1, 3, ...